rackerlabs/technical-blog/content/blog/2022/2022-02-11-aws-java-lambda-cold-start/index.md

 _Initialized Lambda handler in the static block_

 <img src=Picture3.png title="" alt="">

-_Used @ComponentScan annotation for loading configurations than @Import_
+_@ Import annotation for loading configurations than @ComponentScan_

 <img src=Picture4.png title="" alt="">

+We used @Import annotation for loading configurations rather than @ComponentScan to avoid the heavy task of scanning the entire package and importing specific classes already loaded by JVM.

 _Included below database configuration._